E-L-T/light_redis_cache/README.md

 # LightRedisCache

-It is a very basic implementation of a Redis client.
+This gem is a very basic implementation of a Ruby client for Redis.

-:warning: **Do not to use it in production !** :warning:
+It is not supposed to be used in production, the aim of this gem is to understand of Redis work and how to implement a Redis client to cache data.

-The aim of this gem is to understand how Redis work and how to implement a redis client to cache data.
+It creates a TCP socket between your app and your Redis server.
+A few methods let you communicate with your Redis server using a protocol called RESP (REdis Serialization Protocol).
+See https://redis.io/topics/protocol

-It can replace `Rails.cache` to connect to Redis in a Ruby on Rails application.
+In a Rails app, just use `LightRedisCache` instead of `Rails.cache`.

 ## Installation